shiren/upbo/README.md

 > :curly_loop: Emacs Javascript Test Runner integration that support mode line report!

 Upbo is the Korean pronunciation of karma.
-Currently we support Karma test runner but we will support Jest in the future.
+Currently we only support Karma test runner but we will support Jest ASAP.

 * [Features](#features)
 * [Installation](#installation)